 From using native plants to transform yards into wildlife habitat to meeting the Million Pollinator Garden challenge, gardeners can be a powerful voice for the future of wildlife and native plants.
 And we need them now, with a third of North America’s species—including monarch butterflies, hummingbirds, and bumblebees—at increased risk of extinction.
 Today, we have an opportunity to directly address the crisis with proactive conservation aimed at preventing beloved species from becoming endangered.

 Please rally your fellow gardeners to help pass the historic Recovering America’s Wildlife Act, which dedicates the most significant investment in wildlife conservation in a generation to state wildlife agencies and tribes.
 The time is now.
-Our goal is for bill passage by this summer.
+The bill passed in the House of Representative, and now it’s on its way to the Senate!
+Our goal is for bill passage by September.

 This simple toolkit is designed to help you enlist fellow gardeners to take meaningful and easy-to-do actions to support this bill.
 We are racing toward the finish line, let’s work together to send the bill to the President’s desk!